PROJECT OVERVIEW

 What’s next

 We are moving into Phase 2 of the project, building on work from Phase 1.
-In autumn 2025, we will re-launch our joint service with Bath and North East Somerset Council Planning department.
-Homeowners will be able to get planning and energy advice at the same time, with a joint home visit from a BWCE energy expert and a Council Conservation Officer conducting a Service Level 0 pre-application.
+In autumn 2025 we will re-launch our joint service with Bath and North East Somerset Council’s Planning department.
+Homeowners will be able to get planning and energy advice at the same time, with a joint home visit from a BWCE energy expert and a council Conservation Officer conducting a Service Level 0 pre-application.

 If you’re interested in this service, you can register below and we’ll let you know when the next phase launches.